 Alligator / Crocodile

-Boots made from alligator / crocodile skin leather have distinct patterns that comes from farm-raised alligator / crocodile backs.
+Boots made from alligator/crocodile skin leather have distinct patterns that come from farm-raised alligator/crocodile backs.
 This hide is pretty tough, and its care is similar to cowhide leather.
 But it’s also a bit more rigid — that’s because the leather has calcium deposits that make it stiffer than cowhide.

 Use a soft cotton cloth or brush to get rid of any dirt and debris that’s visible.
 For caked-on mud or salt stains, use a slightly damp cotton cloth.
 If you’re looking to give this type of leather a deep clean, you can use saddle soap, but don’t let it dry as that’ll dry out the leather and make it more prone to cracking.